yw229/DataStructure-Sort/README.md

 Three Q(nlogn) Sort Methods

-Merge sort is based on the divide-and-conquer paradigm.
+I. Merge sort is based on the divide-and-conquer paradigm.
 Its worst-case running time has a lower order of growth than insertion sort.
 Since we are dealing with subproblems, we state each subproblem as sorting a subarray A[p .. r].
 Initially, p = 1 and r = n, but these values change as we recurse through subproblems.

 To sort A[p .. r]: